johnwmillr/LyricsGenius/docs/src/how_it_works.rst

 provide lyrics in calls to
 the API.
 So how does LyricsGenius get the lyrics?

-LyricsGenius uses a screen-scraping library called `Beautiful Soup`_ to scrape lyrics from the song's page on Genius.
+LyricsGenius uses a web-scraping library called `Beautiful Soup`_ to scrape lyrics from the song's page on Genius.
 Scraping the lyrics in this way violates Genius' terms of service.
 If you intend to use the lyrics for personal purposes, that shouldn't be cause for trouble, but other than that, you should inquire what happens when you violate the terms this way.
-And as always, LyricsGenius is not responsible for your usage of the library.
+As a reminder, LyricsGenius is not responsible for your usage of the library.

 .. _the Genius API: http://genius.com/api-clients\